Understanding Financial Aid

 Determining Financial Need

-Financial need is determined by subtracting the family’s Expected Family Contribution (EFC) from Southwestern University’s Cost of Attendance and subtracting any additional resources/scholarships.
-So, financial need is determined to be:
+Financial need is determined by subtracting the family’s Expected Family Contribution (EFC) from Southwestern University’s Cost of Attendance and subtracting any additional resources/scholarships:

 – Cost of Attendance